-The loan was extended for a further 12 months to cover the 2012/13 season, in which Courtois has once again impressed, playing regularly for a side who have been competing with both Barcelona and Real Madrid at the top of La Liga.
+The loan was extended for a further 12 months to cover the 2012/13 season, in which Courtois once again impressed.
+He helped his loan side beat Chelsea in the Super Cup in Monaco and they competed with Barcelona and Real Madrid at the top of La Liga, eventually finishing third.
+Courtois and colleagues were however celebrating after the Spanish cup final.
+He made significant saves in a 2-1 win over Real in the Bernabeu.

 At his previous club, Racing Genk, he was part of the team that won the 2010/11 Belgian League, the club's first championship in nine years.
 It was the young keeper's first season as a regular.
 The year before the club had finished 11th.